raketbizdev/node-aws-acm/README.md

 ## Documentation

-For detailed documentation, refer to the source code and comments in the `node-aws-acm package.` For detailed documentation, refer to the source code and comments in the node-aws-acm package.
+For detailed documentation, refer to the source code and comments in the `node-aws-acm` package.

 Additionally, consult the following external resources for more information about AWS SDK and ACM:

 - [AWS SDK for JavaScript in Node.js Documentation:](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/welcome.html) Official documentation for the AWS SDK for JavaScript, including usage examples, best practices, and API reference.
 - [AWS Certificate Manager (ACM) Documentation:](https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html) Official documentation for AWS Certificate Manager, covering topics such as requesting and managing SSL/TLS certificates, certificate renewal, and domain validation.